sebkln/basetemplate/README.md

 - Meaningful directory structure to manage your files
 - Basic Fluid templates for the website and the main navigation (easily adjustable)
-- Essential **TypoScript** Setup, which you can integrate as a Static Template
+- Essential **TypoScript** Setup, which you can integrate as a [Site Set](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/SiteHandling/SiteSets.html)
 - Basic **TSconfig**, e.g. for backend layouts
 - Basic RTE **CKEditor 5** configuration
 - **Route Enhancers** for pages and news